Arundel Museum

 Arundel Museum is a local museum in the town of Arundel, West Sussex, just inland from the south coast of England.
 Arundel Museum is run by the Arundel Museum Society, a registered charity.
-The museum is manned by volunteers and relies on subscriptions, donations and fundraising events for its survival.
+The museum is staffed by volunteers and relies on subscriptions, donations and fundraising events for its survival.

 History

 Foundation in the Undercroft

 Arundel Museum Society was founded in 1963 by a group of local people.
 At this time heritage was under threat from new development and was generally undervalued.
 The Museum Society set out to rescue and conserve as much as possible of Arundel's past, and aimed to create a town museum with the advice of Sussex historian Roy Armstrong and archaeologist Con Ainsworth.

 In March 1964, the first museum was established in the old prison cells in the undercroft of Arundel Town Hall.
 In this evocative but somewhat cramped and damp environment the Museum Society built up displays of the history of Arundel and the surrounding villages.
 From the beginning, the museum relied totally on volunteer management and stewards.
 It was a small-scale attraction, and one of the first independent local museums in the area, but it had limitations.